ahsumon85/spring-boot-rest-jpa-mysql/README.md

 ##### Exception(Error) Handling for RESTful Services

-Spring Boot provides a good default implementation for exception handling for RESTful Services.

-Let’s quickly look at the default Exception Handling features provided by Spring Boot.
+**1.1** Spring Boot provides a good default implementation for exception handling for RESTful Services.Let’s quickly look at the default Exception Handling features provided by Spring Boot.

 Resource Not Present Heres what happens when you fire a request to a resource not